 For example, maybe you came in thinking the ROI would be about half a million, but the client says, “No, that benchmark number is not right for us.
 The right figure is not 5.5 percent, but only 3 percent.”
 What do you do?
 For starters, you don’t argue.

 Instead, you say, “Awesome, let’s put it in our calculations and see what happens.
-Hey, you’re right, it’s only $350,000.
+Hey, you’re right — it’s only an ROI of 117 percent, instead of 130 percent.
 Good work!”
 After all, before the intangible value was quantified and the submerged value surfaced, the client wasn’t including either in his calculations.
 As John Sterman, one of my MIT professors, was fond of saying, "If the client is not putting a number on something, he’s giving it the only value it can’t possibly have: Zero."
-And, while $350K isn’t $500K, last time we checked, it was a lot more than zero.
+And while 117 percent isn’t 130 percent — last time we checked, it was a lot more than zero.

 We have now developed a tool designed to manage all three of the walls above.
 It is incredibly fast and can perform complex valuations in a few minutes.
 Critically, it's designed do so in a way that puts you on the same metaphorical side of the table as your client.
 You have the tool, they know their numbers better than you do, and the two of you explore together whether this project would be good for their business.

 If not, no harm done.
 You haven’t had to sweat for days or weeks compiling numbers they will probably reject, anyway.
 If, however, the numbers look good, the decision is much more likely to be a positive one for you.
 And for them.
 And for the world.